son-n-pham/Web-App-With-ASP.NET/README.md

 string result = (color=="blue") ?
 "It is blue" : "It is not blue"; //if the variable color is "blue", result is "It is blue", otherwise result is "It is not blue"
 Console.WriteLine(result); //"It is not blue" is printed out in the console
 ```

+### Methods

+#### Method Calls and Input

+Method Overloading:
+- Methods can have the same name, which each of them is called *overload*.
+- Overloads have either different parameter types or differnt number of parameters, and they behave differently.
+- This is useful when we want the same method behaves differently based on its inputs.